algolia/instantsearch-android/README.md

 The Searcher is UI-agnostic, and only communicates with its listeners.
 On top of it, we provide you a component which will link it to your user interface: the **InstantSearchHelper**.

 The InstantSearchHelper will use the Searcher to react to changes in your application's interface, like when your user types a new query or interacts with Widgets.
+You can either use it with a single widget which will receive incoming results, or with several that will interact together in the same activity.

+### With a single Widget

+When you have only one widget, the `InstantSearchHelper` will simply send any incoming results or error to this widget.
-To create it, you need to provide a Searcher instance and either an AlgoliaWidget which will receive incoming results:
+Simply call its constructor with a `Searcher` instance and the `AlgoliaWidget` which will receive incoming results:

 ```java
 Searcher searcher = /* initialize searcher as explained earlier */;